silent1mezzo/mckerlie.com/src/content/posts/shipping-software-advice.md

 It's also not about shipping broken experiences.

 The mindset revolves around the idea that you'll learn what you need to build when your customers first start using it.
-If you wait until you have a full-featured, polished application there's a good chance you've waisted time building the wrong thing.
+If you wait until you have a full-featured, polished application there's a good chance you've wasted time building the wrong thing.

 Figure out what your MVP is and ship it two weeks early.